ACER updates REMIT guidance on inside information reporting

 The latest update focuses primarily on Annex VII of the MoP, introducing several important improvements:

-ACER also confirmed that EIC codes for affected assets are now mandatory, improving standardisation and traceability.
+ACER confirmed that EIC codes for affected assets are now mandatory, improving standardisation and traceability.

 Updated FAQs (Version 9.0, March 2026) provide additional clarity and align with the revised REMIT regulation.